 Enlisting after high school

 If your homeschooled teen is planning to enlist after graduating, they should be prepared to submit their high school diploma, high school transcript, and verification of compliance with any state homeschool statute.
-But homeschoolers should not take the GED or seek a diploma from an online school if they plan to enroll in the military.
+But homeschoolers should not take the GED or seek a distance-learning diploma if they plan to enroll in the military.
 HSLDA members may contact our Legal Department for additional advice before enlisting in the military.

 During high school, your student should: